Here's our guide to keeping your home safe from burglary. Find out which locks to fit and how to keep your garden secure

 - Note serial numbers for electronic goods

-- For items without serial numbers take photographs, a photo of a rare or unique item could help your insurance company repair or replace it
+- Take photos of items without serial numbers as a photo of a rare or unique item could help your insurance company repair or replace it